 This will create an atmosphere where people will take responsibility again.
 Their engagement and self-esteem will grow if you can give them the trust needed to experiment with small actions without the danger of being “punished.”
 This entrepreneurial mindset will stimulate others to do the same, and this will result in an organization that can adapt a lot easier and faster to the big challenges in the world.

-I recommend to my audiences that they try to have a nearling at least once a month, because that means that they’re looking for new, better, more effective ways to run their businesses.
+I recommend to my audiences that they try to have a nearling at least once a month.
+This means that they’re looking for new, better, more effective ways to run their businesses.
 In return, a circle of positiveness will revolve around your organization.